-A few weeks ago we were skiing in Switzerland – yodelling distance from Northern Italy.
+A few weeks ago we were skiing in Switzerland – yodeling distance from Northern Italy.
 Switzerland had 7 reported cases of Covid-19.
 Our adopted home country of Spain had a few hundred.
 Today, Spain is reporting: ¨17,147¨, and Switzerland ¨3,438¨.
 Based on population density Switzerland actually has a higher incident rate than Spain.

 If you haven’t done this already.
 Get on it.
 This does not mean hoard.
 But you should fill your pantry with dry goods, and limit trips to the store.
-Better yet – try to online shop or use delivery services.
-Here in Spain, farmers will deliver produce and the local butchers will deliver meat.
+Better yet – try to the online shop or use delivery services.
+Here in Spain, farmers will deliver products and the local butchers will deliver meat.
 The bigger grocery chains will also deliver – wait times can be a few days.
 Pay with cc.
 Try to avoid touching money.

 Here are a few essentials that you should have on hand.
 Prepping for this felt a bit reminiscent of hurricane prep from our Bahamas days.

 - Sauces -tomato, pesto, etc.